MarkusHackspacher/pyLottoSimu/README.md

 This file is part of pyLottoSimu.

-pyLottoverwaltung is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+pyLottoSimu is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.